Skip to content

 How do I find insider trading data?

-You can find insider trading data on financial websites such as Finbold.
+You can receive real-time updates on insider trading by subscribing to Finbold Signals.
 Also, the SEC’s EDGAR database is another good source to track insider trades.

 What should I focus on when analyzing insider trades?